 There’s no denying the significance of SEO as a marketing channel for any business whose customers are online (almost all of them, right?).
 But just how big is the SEO opportunity, how important are search engines in the buying journey of today’s consumers and just how much clout does Google have?

-We’ve carried out our own survey, crunched some numbers and proudly present our SEO statistics for 2022.
+We’ve carried out our own survey, crunched some numbers and proudly present our SEO statistics for 2022 and 2023.

 SEO Statistics in a Nutshell